borntofrappe/borntofrappe/README.md

 From [Google fonts](https://fonts.google.com/) I picked:

-- JosefinSans, only in its semibold variant
+- JosefinSans, only in its bold variant

-- Jost, considering the regular, semibold and italic variants
+- Jost, considering the regular, bold and italic variants

+The two are rather similar, with geometric features, but I like JosefinSans for my headings, Jost for copy.

 I don't load a `monospace` webfont and instead prefer to rely on the system font stack.
 Inconsolata is my preferred option, but it's used only if already available on the machine.